megacamelus/camel-upstream-info/camel-documentation/camel-disruptor.md

 </tbody>
 </table>

-# Use of Request Reply
+## Using Request/Reply

-The Disruptor component supports using [Request Reply](#eips:requestReply-eip.adoc), where the caller will wait for the Async route to complete.
+The Disruptor component supports using [Request/Reply](#eips:requestReply-eip.adoc), where the caller will wait for the Async route to complete.
 For instance:

+**Request/Reply example with disruptor**

     from("mina:tcp://0.0.0.0:9876?textline=true&sync=true").to("disruptor:input");
     from("disruptor:input").to("bean:processInput").to("bean:createResponse");